Supermagnum/SuperKoch/README.md

 It should work for both as it will teach muscle memory.

-There are NO cross platform software compatible withmorserino-32 that can teach both, only receive!
+There are NO cross platform software compatible withmorserino-32 that can teach both that has automaticprogression, only receive!

 How the software should work,and it's modes: